Ultrasonically Cleaning Your Chain

 - After degassing is finished, place chain in basket and basket in UC, replace lid

-- When temperature reaches 57C, set timer to clean chain for 6 minutes, then flip chain for additional 6 minutes (caution: chain, solution and tank are hot!)
+- When temperature reaches 57C, set timer to clean chain for 6 minutes, then flip chain for additional 6 minutes (caution: chain, solution and tank are hot!).
+Note: if chain was swished in boiling water in step one to remove wax, bath temperature can be much lower than 57C.

 - Unplug UC, remove basket and place chain in large measuring cup